ildar-shaimordanov/my-scripts/kvm-qemu/README.md

 # `virt-list-dom-by-net`

-List all VMs order by all networks
+List all VMs ordered by all networks

 Requirements